Lucid Air: Powertrain

-In February 2020, Lucid Motors announced a partnership with LG Chem through which the latter company would provide battery cells for the Lucid Air sedan through 2023.
+In February 2020, Lucid announced a partnership with LG Chem through which the latter company would provide battery cells for the Air sedan through 2023.

-In December 13, 2022 – Panasonic Energy Co., Ltd., and Lucid Group, Inc. announced they had entered into multi-year agreements to supply batteries for Lucid’s award-winning luxury electric vehicle.
+On December 13, 2022, Panasonic and Lucid announced they had entered into multi-year agreements to supply batteries for Lucid's award-winning luxury electric vehicle.

-The entry level Air Pure will be equipped with a 88-kWh battery with rear wheel drive, capable of producing 430 hp, 600 Nm of torque and 406 miles of range.
-The Air Dream Edition Range will had a 112 kWh battery pack which will provide an estimated 520 miles of EPA range.
-The Air Dream Edition Performance will had a combined output of 1,111 hp and will be able to accelerate from 0–60 mph in 2.5 seconds.
+The entry level Air Pure is equipped with an 88-kWh battery with rear wheel drive, capable of producing 430 hp, 600 Nm of torque and 406 miles of range.
+The Air Dream Edition Range has a 112 kWh battery pack which provides 520 miles.
+The Air Dream Edition Performance has a combined output of 1,111 hp and can accelerate from 0–60 mph in 2.5 seconds.
 In their most recent performance test, it achieved a top speed of 235 mph.

 As of 2021, the most efficient version on sale in the US, the Air Grand Touring with 19-in wheels, has an EPA rated energy efficiency of 26 kWh/100mi.

 Later independent reporting on real-world testing (drag strip performance times) showed the 1,111 hp Air Dream variant achieving a 1/4 mile time of 10 seconds flat.
 The test providers noted that conditions on that particular day were suboptimal (colder than ideal temperature for example), leading them to speculate that 1/4 mile times closer to 9.8 seconds could be achieved under friendlier conditions.
+In 2025, the Lucid Air Sapphire ran a quarter mile in a time of 9.21 at 157.1 mph, when tested by Motor Trend magazine.